kadavilrahul/generate_html_from_csv/README.md

 5. Transfer data and public folders to new server.
 - Update DEST_SERVER and BASE_PATH in the transfer.sh script before running.
+- Check if root is enabled on destination server

 ```bash
 bash data/transfer.sh